ray-project/ray/doc/source/train/user_guide.rst

     trainer.run(train_func)
     trainer.shutdown() # clean up resources

 ..
-To make existing code from the previous SGD API, see :ref:`Backwards Compatibility <sgd-backwards-compatibility>`.
+To make existing code from the previous SGD API, see :ref:`Backwards Compatibility <train-backwards-compatibility>`.

 .. _`feature request on GitHub`: https://github.com/ray-project/ray/issues

 Configuring Training
 --------------------

-With RaySGD, you can execute a training function (``train_func``) in a distributed manner by calling ``trainer.run(train_func)``.
+With Ray Train, you can execute a training function (``train_func``) in a distributed manner by calling ``trainer.run(train_func)``.
 To pass arguments into the training function, you can expose a single ``config`` parameter: